djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 7. If John needs a reversal, it's handled quickly within the same conversation

 The entire process takes minutes instead of hours, and John never has to leave his home.

-*Currently, GFM Bank relies on human tellers for basic transactions and back-office staff for approvals, leading to delays and inconsistent customer experiences in peak season.*

 ## 🏗️ Target Architecture with Agentic AI